Ursodeoxycholic acid: Primary biliary cholangitis

 UDCA is used as therapy in primary biliary cholangitis (PBC; previously known as primary biliary cirrhosis) where it can produce an improvement in biomarkers.
 Meta-analyses have borne out conflicting results on the mortality benefit.
 However analyses that exclude trials of short duration (i.e. < 2 years) have demonstrated a survival benefit and are generally considered more clinically relevant.
 A Cochrane systematic review in 2012 found no significant benefit in reducing mortality, the rate of liver transplantation, pruritus or fatigue.
 Ursodiol and obeticholic acid are FDA-approved for the treatment of primary biliary cholangitis.

 Primary sclerosing cholangitis

-UDCA use is associated with improved serum liver tests that do not always correlate with improved liver disease status.
+UDCA use in primary sclerosing cholangitis is associated with improved serum liver tests that do not always correlate with improved liver disease status.
 WHO Drug Information advises against its use in primary sclerosing cholangitis in unapproved doses beyond 13–15 mg/kg/day.

 UDCA in a dose of 28–30 mg/kg/day increases risk of death and need for liver transplant by 2.3-fold among those with primary sclerosing cholangitis, despite decrease in liver enzymes.